santiagocasas/topo-cobaya/README.rst

                             ``topocobaya keygen``

-:Freeze your analysis pipeline and create a pre-commit object:
+:Freeze your analysis pipeline:  *this creates a pre-commit object*

                                  ``topocobaya freeze -p scripts/gaussianmix.yaml``

 :Run your analysis: